HaroldXd/Datablaze/README.md

 1. Click the **connection selector** in the sidebar
 2. Click **"Add connection"**
 3. Fill in your database details:
-   - Database type (PostgreSQL/MySQL/SQLite)
+   - Database type (PostgreSQL/MySQL/SQLite/SQL Server)
-   - For PostgreSQL/MySQL: Host, Port, Username, Password
+   - For PostgreSQL/MySQL/SQL Server: Host, Port, Username, Password
    - For SQLite: Database file path
-   - Database name (optional for PostgreSQL/MySQL - you can browse all databases)
+   - Database name (optional for PostgreSQL/MySQL/SQL Server - you can browse all databases)
 4. Click **Connect**

 ### Querying Data